VSUrhuel/Mabolo-Dormitory-System/README.md

 ## Events Documentation
 ![Events Documentation](Resources/events_doc.png "Events Documentation")
-- This the first page of the events documentation embeeded on this repository.
-To view the complete copy of the documentation, the PDF copy can be accessed on this directory `Resources/Documentation-of-Events.pdf`.
+- This the first page of the events documentation embedded on this repository.
+To view the complete copy of the documentation, the PDF copy can be accessed in this directory: `Resources/Documentation-of-Events.pdf`.

 ## 🚀 How to Use the App?